nikitavoloboev/data/looking-back/2021/2021-august.md

 Also from now on, full honesty with myself above all.
 It's tiring lying to myself that 'I am working' or 'learning' when I am watching some videos about WW2 or whatever news 💩 happened in Russia/US/World.
 Be honest with how I spend my time.
 Makes enjoying my time nicer too as I feel like I truly deserve it.

 The honesty part will hopefully translate into more interesting entries here in look backs and Twitter/Instagram too.
-Haven't shared anything there in last months due to reasons of me thinking my life had no events worth of sharing.
+Haven't shared much of anything there due to reasons of nothing much interesting happening.
 This is going to change starting now.

+Feel a lot better about this look back than any other one I've done.
+No complaining!
+I got this nice structure of `Did`, `Learned`, `Music`, and `Other` for closing thoughts that I will reuse for all upcoming look backs too.
+Life is slowly getting better & back on track.

 [Onwards to new month. 🍃](https://open.spotify.com/track/6Pqy8Ds0FK7FuPzeZlXi5W?si=14750896e06d402d) Incredibly excited for it.